PhucVuHongGinar/docs-1/docs/API-User-Dashboard/notifications.md

 Notifications are updates about activity on GINAR dashboard from the time you registered to our service.
 Those notifications will appear on the right-top-corner of your dashboard.
 When you have a new notification, a red bubble will appear with the number of new notifications you've received.
 Click these icons at any time to view your notifications.

-Below is the list of notification from GINAR with description for each.
+Below for the description for each notification from GINAR.

 - **Reset Your Password**:	Reset your Password - when you click to "Forgot Password?"
 - **Reset Your Password**:	Reset your Password - when you input the 4th time wrong password